TCPozitron/OpenCV/README.md

 ./install-opencv.sh

 ```
-IMPORTANT!
+IMPORTANT
-I tested a script with Raspberry Pi 3B + and it worked!
+I tested a script with Raspberry Pi 3B + and it worked
-You need to do following changes in lines 94-96 - instead of:
+You need to do following changes in lines 100-102 - instead of:
 ```
     -D BUILD_EXAMPLES=ON ..